ChainsawGarden/Cataclysm-DDA-DF/doc/NPCs.md

 - 10=NPCATT_KILL,
 - 11=NPCATT_FLEE

-Mission is based on the enum in npc.h.
+`mission` is based on the enum in npc.h.
 The important ones are:
 - 0=NPC_MISSION_NULL,
 - 3=NPC_MISSION_SHOPKEEP,